ZINC, THE GENTLE STRENGTH and BALANCING MINERAL

 Vision.
 Zinc deficiency is involved in most vision problems.
 Macular degeneration, retinitis pigmentosa and night blindness, iritis and other infections are among them.
 Eye doctors are about the only medical specialty that regularly supplements patients with zinc.

-The retina of the eye is one of the riches tissues in zinc in the human body and one of the tissues most dependent on zinc, along with the male prostate gland and the intestines.
+The retina of the eye is one of the richest tissues in zinc in the human body and one of the tissues most dependent on zinc, along with the male prostate gland and the intestines.

 The Brain.
 Zinc is thought to be a calming neurotransmitter in its own right.
 Symptoms of zinc problems include hyperactivity, ADD and ADHD, anxiety, irritability, nervousness, emotional instability, mood swings, bipolar disorder and many other mental and emotional symptoms.
 Conditions such as epilepsy, seizures, schizophrenia and other severe emotional disturbances often have zinc deficiency as a part of their cause.
 Zinc is considered a “sedative mineral” due to its effect on the central nervous system.